If you are planning a trip to San Francisco, visiting Muir Woods should be at the top of your bucket list.

 Creating a list of the things to do and see in San Francisco can be overwhelming, especially if you are juggling the interests of both kids and adults in a small window of time.
 Having a tour expert to make the tough decisions for you can be a lifesaver.

-After 15 years of running the San Francisco streets, you could say our tour guides are experts in all things Golden City.
-We have curated the perfect San Francisco tour from start to finish so you can hit all of your San Francisco bucket list items on a single outing.
+After over two decades of running the San Francisco streets, you could say our tour guides are experts in all things Golden City.
+We have curated the perfect Dylan’s Famous Tour with Muir Woods from start to finish so you can hit all of your San Francisco bucket list items on a single outing.

 Transportation is a Breeze

 As people quickly find out when trying to plan a Muir Woods excursion, getting there is not as simple as you think.
-There is no direct shuttle from San Francisco, and advance parking reservations, limited shuttle space, and zero cell service can make transportation difficult for locals and tourists alike.
+Advance parking reservations, limited shuttle space, and zero cell service can make transportation difficult for locals and tourists alike.

-When visiting Muir Woods with Dylan’s tours, you don’t need to give any of these details a second thought.
-All you need to do is book the tour of your choice, and we will do the rest.
+When visiting Muir Woods with Dylan’s, you don’t need to give any of these details a second thought.
+All you need to do is book Dylan’s Famous Tour with Muir Woods, and we will do the rest.

-Our Muir Woods allot about 75 minutes to visit the park, which is more than enough time to explore this small national monument.
+Our Muir Woods tour allots about 75 minutes to visit the park, which is more than enough time to explore this small national monument.
 You can even go on many of the recommended hikes while still making it back for our shuttle back into the city.

 Why Visit Muir Woods